hannesvdvreken/hannesvdvreken.github.io/_posts/2015-04-13-running-my-first-marathon.md

 ## Preparing for a marathon

 After those tests I got a 16 week training shedule to lower my heart rate and got some nutrition tips.
-I also researched about excercises, training schedules, physiology and nutrition on the internet afterwards.
+I also researched about exercises, training schedules, physiology and nutrition on the internet afterwards.
 And so I started to run 4 sessions a week.
 Next to running I started climbing again, one time a week, to build upper core muscles.
 If you would do cardio training only you would burn all your unused muscles and become a walking skeleton, but with strong legs.

 When I saw good progress I decided to register for the Rotterdam Marathon.
 It's a big event with good atmosphere and other runners seemded to love it.
 Rotterdam was a city I've never visited and it's only 80 minutes driving by car.
 16 weeks of training turned into 24 weeks of training, because I started training before I knew which marathon I would run and how many weeks I had left.